lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * Added to Section 4.2.2 two ToDos for further discussion, based on the comment from Tomas Gustavsson as presented during IETF 119.

 * Addressed erratum 7888

 From version 08 -> 09:

-* Updated the title of Section 4.2.2 and removed normative language

-From version 08 -> 09: